Master Thinker on Architecture X Design: Aaron Tan

 Tan and his team have received numerous design awards for projects such as the SK Telecom HQ , urban resort W Seoul and Jeon Ju University Star Centre in South Korea, Chin Suei Service Centre in Taiwan, the Xixuan Spa Boutique Hotel in China and Vivanta Hotel by Taj Dwarka in India.
 Their works have been publicised and exhibited at a number of international biennales.
 Tan also frequently delivers public lectures.
 Internationally, he is an active design critic, and has served as the External Examiner for The University of Hong Kong.

+How do you view the application of Design Thinking in general?
+Is it as successful as it could be or are there improvements that you would like to see made in its application?
 Design Thinking is extremely helpful in the world of architecture for it is vital in defining a well-thought-out brief at an early stage.
 But this process is usually only applicable to larger commercial clients who have the resources and vision to invest in Design Thinking — a process that is extremely time-consuming and serves primarily as a discovery tool.
 The long-term benefits, such as those concerning the sustainability of environments and the suitability of changing social landscapes in architecture projects, are enormous.
+We at RAD are aware that Design Thinking methodologies can effectively remove bias in design decisions by replacing the traditional top-down hierarchy of most architecture practices today and introducing team-induced decisions from the very beginning of a project.
+It is a pity that the application of this discovery process is almost exclusively reserved for large commercial clients and governments. |

+Having worked with such large architectural-design firms, do you see any similarities between organising so many talented individuals into an effective unit and how the game of rugby is played?
+The key word for me is collaboration.
+Through collaborations such as those between architects, interior designers and planners, as well as engineers and philosophers, we can achieve a whole new perspective towards a particular problem.
 In the context of RAD as an architecture firm, not only do we have expertise in obvious fields such as architecture and interiors, but we also have Ewelina Tereszcenko as an expert in the field of Design Thinking, as well as Iva Sladic Keco, who coaches us in the subject.
+More heads are definitely better than one — I personally see a lot of benefits in involving cross-disciplinary expertise as mechanisms to discover and solve problems. |

 Others